project-owner/Peppy.doc/Home.md

     * Rotary Encoders
     * Any computer in a local network or mobile device with Web Browser

-Here are the key features of the Software component which represents the "Brain":
+Here are the key features of the Software component which represents the "brain":
+* This is application written in Python.
+The cross-platform nature of Python allows to run Peppy on different platforms.
+It works fine on Windows and Linux.

-was written in **P**ython language using **P**ygame library for **P**laying audio files and streams.
-It provides Graphical User Interface for audio players running in a headless mode.
-Pygame library provides audio playback functionality but its capabilities are pretty limited that's why Peppy doesn't play audio files/streams itself.
-Instead Peppy relies on functionality of existing popular audio players.
-Currently Peppy supports only 'mpd' audio player but it was designed in such a way that adding new player(s) should be pretty easy.
+* Peppy provides Graphical User Interface for audio players running in a headless mode.
+Currently Peppy supports only 'Mpd' audio player but it was designed in such a way that integrating new player (e.g. Mplayer) should be pretty simple task.
+* Embedded Web Server allows to control audio playback from any Web Browser.
+It was tested with Firefox, IE, Chrome and Safari.
+The GUI was written in such a way that it has the same look and feel on Touch-Screen and in Web Browser.
+* The default screen resolution is 480*320.
+Though UI is dynamic and can scale to any screen resolution.
+* By default Peppy has radio profiles for English, French, German and Russian languages.
+Users can easily add their own stations to playlists.

-Currently Peppy has only Internet Radio functionality.
+* Currently Peppy has only Internet Radio functionality.
 In the future releases support for playing audio files and streams will be implemented.

-As Peppy was written in Python it is a cross-platform application.
-It can run on any platform which supports Python.
-So far it was tested on Windows and Linux platforms.
-The availability of Pygame library on a platform is another criteria for running Peppy on that platform.
-And finally audio player supported by Peppy should be available on that platform as well.

-Peppy has its own component/event system developed from scratch using Pygame library.
-It doesn't use any third-party widget library.
-Peppy player can be controlled by:
-* Mouse
-* Keyboard
-* Touch screen
-* Infrared Remote Control
-* Rotary Encoders
-* Web Browser

-The screen resolution 480x320 pixels was the target resolution for Peppy player.
-Although it can scale up and down.
-The UI is usable in lower resolutions (e.g. 320x200) and higher resolutions (e.g. 800x480) as well.

-The target hardware platform for Peppy player is Rapberry Pi single-board computer.
-Some features of the Peppy player are available only on this platform (e.g. Rotary Encoders).
-The hardware is pretty important part of this project therefore there is a separate chapter in this document about hardware.
-The wooden case also deserves a separate chapter.
-Therefore the name Peppy could be applied to all three ingredients: Hardware, Software and Woodware.

 ### Screenshots
 To give you the idea how Peppy GUI looks like here are several screenshots of the Peppy player in different languages.